bushidokarat3/Havoc4.0/DLLGeneratorReadme.md

 4. When executed, the DLL will:
    - Check all guardrails (if enabled)
    - Run entropy reduction operations
-   - Decrypt and validate shellcode (if XOR enabled)
    - Execute payload in the configured function
    - Forward all other function calls to legitimate exports